Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is A Credit Pull?

-A credit pull or inquiry is a request by a lender, creditor, financial institution or any other individual to view your credit report.
-Third parties can pull your credit report to review your creditworthiness and other details before extending credit.
-There are two types of credit pulls, hard inquiries and soft inquiries.
+Also known as a credit inquiry, a credit pull is a request by a lender, financial institution or person to view your credit report.
+Third parties can check your credit report to review your creditworthiness and other details before extending credit.
+There are two types of credit inquiries: hard inquiries and soft inquiries.

 • Soft Inquiries – A soft inquiry occurs when you check your own credit.
-Soft inquiries are often performed by employers, insurers and landlords.
-Only you can see your soft inquiries on your credit report and they do not affect your credit.
+Soft inquiries are often performed by employers, insurers, and landlords.
+Only you can see your soft inquiries on your credit report, which does not affect your credit.

 Bottom Line